Bahjat (singer): Biography

 Bahjat Etorjman was born on June 24, 1995, in Tripoli, the capital of Libya.
-He has 3 siblings.

-At the tender age of two, Bahjat started singing, and later picked up a guitar when he was 13 years old - marking the age where he would also start writing songs.
-When he turned 15, his mom bought him a webcam, and through that, he uploaded his first YouTube cover - a video that showed a young aspiring artist deciding to start his music career journey.
+He has three siblings.
+At the age of two, Bahjat started singing, and later picked up a guitar when he was 13 years old, at which time he started writing songs.
+When he turned 15, his mother bought him a webcam.
+Using that, he uploaded his first YouTube cover, a video that showed a young aspiring artist deciding to start his music career journey.

-When the Arab spring started in 2011, Bahjat and his family fled to Malta, which was a major turning point in his life.
-Bahjat coped with these changes by continuing to write music, which led him to a road of self-exploration and helped him develop a sharp vision for his future.
+When the Arab spring started in 2011, Bahjat and his family fled to Malta.
+Bahjat coped with the upheaval by continuing to write music.

-In the fall of 2017, Bahjat seized an opportunity to spend a few months at Musikmakarna, a pop music academy in the north of Sweden.
-That was when he decided to pack his backpack, and never look back.
+In the fall of 2017, Bahjat spent a few months at Musikmakarna, a pop music academy in the north of Sweden.
 In the academy, he met his songwriting and production heroes Max Martin and Johan Shellback, who encouraged his talent.
-Shortly after, Bahjat moved to Stockholm, where he is making his music.
+Shortly after, Bahjat moved to Stockholm.

-Bahjat is working hard towards reaching his goals.
-Embracing his identity and journey, he shares narratives that are authentic, exciting and inviting.
-With today's music landscape being more multicultural than ever, Bahjat is emerging as a fresh face from the Arab region, redefining A-pop and offering ambitious youth a much-needed role model.

-By blazing trails and overcoming hardships, Bahjat is an advocate for the fact that one's circumstances do not define their future.
-On his journey as an independent artist, he strives to inspire others to dream big and work hard to make it happen.